morphorm22/morphdocs/docs/source/inputdeck.rst

 -----------------

 This parameter specifies the type of optimization approach used for a geometry optimization problem.
-The syntax is: “optimization_type {string}” and valid options are “topology” and “shape”.
+The syntax is: “optimization_type {string}” and valid options are “topology”, “shape”, and "dakota".

 .. _input_deck_options_method_general_algo_kw: